-Danica began her journey with the Gene-ius Day Program through her participation in Saturday Gene-ius Day when she was in 4th grade.
-She has also worked within the program as a High School Intern and is currently employed by the Gene-ius Day Program as an undergraduate student assistant.
-Due to her extensive time in the program Danica was able to explore a plethora of fields, such as: biology, forensics, and environmental science.
-Being exposed to a wide area of STEM areas encouraged her to take more advanced science courses in High School and during her college career.
-Danica also discovered a passion for helping others through her work as a High School Intern and Undergraduate Assistant helping instructors and program coordinators lead lessons.
-She has been encouraged to pursue science as a profession and is currently majoring in Nursing with a minor in Public Health.
-Ultimately, Danica’s goal is to be a neonatal nurse or a labor & delivery nurse.
-She wants to use the skills gained within the Gene-ius Day Program and the Public Health Department to contribute to the broader Hawaiʻi community.
+I began my journey with the Gene-ius Day Program through my participation in Saturday Gene-ius Day when I was in 4th grade.
+I have also worked within the program as a High School Intern and am currently employed by the Gene-ius Day Program as an undergraduate student assistant.
+Because of my extensive time in the program, I was able to explore a wide range of fields, such as biology, forensics, and environmental science.
+Being exposed to so many areas of STEM encouraged me to take more advanced science courses in high school and throughout my college career.
+I also discovered a passion for helping others through my work as a High School Intern and Undergraduate Assistant, supporting instructors and program coordinators in leading lessons.
+I’ve been inspired to pursue science as a profession and am currently majoring in Nursing with a minor in Public Health.
+Ultimately, my goal is to become a neonatal nurse or a labor & delivery nurse.
+I hope to use the skills I’ve gained through the Gene-ius Day Program and the Public Health Department to give back to the broader Hawaiʻi community.

-Camryn had the opportunity to participate in the Hawaiʻi AgDiscovery Program (HADP) in the summer prior to her senior year of high school.
-During her time in HADP she developed an appreciation for agriculture through interacting with local businesses, farms, veterinarians, USDA, and other government agencies.
-Camryn discovered that she had a passion for natural resources and biotechnology which influenced her to later serve as a HADP chaperone for 4 years.
-Working as a chaperone reignited her love of agriculture.
-Through both her time as a participant and mentor within HADP she gained significant skills in leadership, mentorship, and teamwork.
-Camryn has graduated college with a Bachelor’s in Business Administration.
-Her experiences in the Hawaiʻi AgDiscovery Program have allowed Camryn to be a leader in her college experiences and led her to pursue her job as an Accounts Payable Specialist for the Lakefield Veterinary Group in Kent, WA.
+I had the opportunity to participate in the Hawaiʻi AgDiscovery Program (HADP) the summer before my senior year of high school.
+During my time in HADP, I developed an appreciation for agriculture by interacting with local businesses, farms, veterinarians, the USDA, and other government agencies.
+I discovered a passion for natural resources and biotechnology, which later inspired me to serve as a HADP chaperone for four years.
+Working as a chaperone reignited my love for agriculture.
+Through both my experiences as a participant and a mentor in HADP, I gained valuable skills in leadership, mentorship, and teamwork.
+I have since graduated from college with a Bachelor’s in Business Administration.
+My experiences in the Hawaiʻi AgDiscovery Program helped me become a leader during my college years and ultimately led me to pursue my current role as an Accounts Payable Specialist for the Lakefield Veterinary Group in Kent, WA.

-Royce started participating in the Gene-ius Day Program from 3rd grade!
-Beginning in the Saturday Gene-ius Day Program Royce later was a GEAR-Up qualified student and also had the opportunity to work for us as a high school intern.
-While in college he has also been a Hawaiʻi AgDiscovery Chaperone.
-The Gene-ius Day Program allowed him to learn and experience science in a fun and highly interactive way.
-Through the hands-on experiences, Royce gained biotechnology skills and built his scientific inquiry, both of which he extensively uses in his academics and my career.
-Without GENE-ius Day, Royce would have not been so passionate about STEM education and participating in critical healthcare research projects.
-This has inspired him to earn his B.S. in Human Biology with a minor in Health Care Studies at the University of Southern California (USC).
-Royce will also be earning his M.S. in Global Medicine with an emphasis on INterprofessional Healthcare at USC.
-Participating in the Gene-ius Day Program has led Royce to pursue positions in STEM; he has been a Medical STEM Program Teaching Assistant for the USC Joint Educational Project and a Teaching Assistant for statistics.
-Royce aims to teach cancer biology to 3rd grade South Central LA Students.
+I started participating in the Gene-ius Day Program in 3rd grade!
+I began in the Saturday Gene-ius Day Program, later became a GEAR-Up qualified student, and eventually had the opportunity to work as a high school intern.
+While in college, I also served as a Hawaiʻi AgDiscovery Chaperone.
+The Gene-ius Day Program allowed me to learn and experience science in a fun and highly interactive way.
+Through these hands-on experiences, I gained biotechnology skills and developed my scientific inquiry—both of which I use extensively in my academics and career.
+Without Gene-ius Day, I wouldn’t be as passionate about STEM education or involved in critical healthcare research projects.
+These experiences inspired me to earn my B.S. in Human Biology with a minor in Health Care Studies at the University of Southern California (USC).
+I’m also earning my M.S. in Global Medicine with an emphasis on Interprofessional Healthcare at USC.
+Participating in the Gene-ius Day Program led me to pursue roles in STEM, including working as a Medical STEM Program Teaching Assistant for the USC Joint Educational Project and a Teaching Assistant for statistics.
+My goal is to teach cancer biology to 3rd grade students in South Central LA.

 © 2024 College of Tropical Agriculture and Human Resilience • 3050 Maile Way • Honolulu, HI 96822